rancher/rancher-docs/docs/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/upgrade-a-hardened-cluster-to-k8s-v1-25.md

 If you have custom or imported hardened clusters, you must make special preparations to ensure that the upgrade from an earlier version of Kubernetes to v1.25 or later goes smoothly.

-## Upgrading Imported Hardened Clusters to Kubernetes ≥v1.25
+## Upgrading Imported Hardened Clusters to Kubernetes v1.25 or Later

 <Tabs groupId="k8s-distro">
 <TabItem value="RKE2" default>

-1. Save [`rancher-psact.yaml`](./rancher-psact.yaml) in `/etc/rancher/rke2` on each node in the cluster.
+Perform the following on each node in the cluster:
+1. Save [`rancher-psact.yaml`](./rancher-psact.yaml) in `/etc/rancher/rke2`.
 1. Edit the RKE2 configuration file:
    1. Update the `profile` field to `cis-1.23`.
    1. Specify the path for the configuration file that you just added: `pod-security-admission-config-file: /etc/rancher/rke2/rancher-psact.yaml`.

 </TabItem>
 <TabItem value="K3s">

+Perform the following on each node in the cluster:

 Follow the official K3s instructions on [Upgrading Hardened Clusters from v1.24.x to v1.25.x](https://docs.k3s.io/known-issues#:~:text=Upgrading%20Hardened%20Clusters%20from%20v1.24.x%20to%20v1.25.x), but use a [custom](./rancher-psact.yaml) Rancher PSA configuration template, instead of the configuration provided on the official K3s site.
 </TabItem>
 </Tabs>